Last Updated on April 20, 2023 by admin

 What food is Vancouver BC famous for?

-Vancouver is known for its food, and so there are a lot of different foods that are famous within the city.
+Vancouver is known for its food!
 The city is especially known for its seafood (crab, salmon, and oysters), its Asian cuisine (sushi, ramen, dim sum), maple-flavored everything, bannock (an indigenous bread), and poutine (french fries with gravy and cheese curds).

 Does Vancouver have good restaurants?